lmtien/lmtien.github.io/_pages/about.md

 ---

 # Contact Me
-It'd be cool to meet as fellow techies, discuss ideas, and potentially work on some interesting projects together in the future.
+It'd be cool to meet fellow techies, discuss ideas, and potentially work on some interesting projects together in the future.
 Hope this sounds interesting to you.
 If so, I would love to have a chat with you over coffee or over a Zoom/Hangouts call?
 If coffee, my treat.

 If you’d like to find out a bit more detail about me and where I’ve worked, you can take a look over on my [online resume](https://hire.imtien.com/) or my [LinkedIn profile](https://www.linkedin.com/in/lmtien).